iamshane10/nvidia-portfolio/README.md

 # nvidia-portfolio
-This repository will be used to build a portfolio that contains skills that are applied at a high level, at NVIDIA.
+This repository contains applied CUDA and C++ projects for optimized parallel computing using the NVIDIA GTX 1650 GPU.